pschaus/book_lepl1402/source/part4.rst

 Additionally, the program is designed to allow users to define their own shapes.

-Our design objective is to adhere to the crucial "open/closed principle" of object-oriented programming.
+Our design objective is to adhere to the crucial "Open/Closed Principle" (OCP) of object-oriented programming.
 This principle advocates that software entities (such as classes, modules, and functions) should be open for extension but closed for modification.
 This approach ensures that our program can grow and adapt over time without necessitating alterations to the existing, stable parts of the code.